If you've never attended a military ball, you're probably worrying over what to wear, how to act, what traditions to follow and what to expect.

 But even if you've lost count of how many balls you've attended, a quick military ball etiquette refresher is always a good thing.

-What is expected of military spouses or dates at the ball?
-Have you been doing it wrong all along?
+So what is expected of military spouses or dates at the ball?
+And have you been doing it wrong all along?